-Bringing together academic specialists from the fields of philosophy, phenomenology, literature, history and the arts with members of the wider public interested in moral responsibility, social capital building, and the grounds for political action.
-The conference is aimed at students in all of these disciplines and at wider audiences interested in philosophy and civil society.
-The evening arts event is aimed at anyone passionate about the arts and the important contribution they make to a healthy and successful society.
+The conference brought together leading academic specialists from the fields of philosophy, literature, history and the arts with members of the wider public interested in moral responsibility and the grounds for political action.
+The evening arts event (Care for the Soul) attracted a wider audience passionate about the arts and the important contribution they make to a healthy society.

 Patočka’s thought was not conducted in an abstract place, but in a Czechoslovakia ravaged by successive Fascist and Communist occupations, during which periods he was not allowed to teach at the university.
 By becoming the most famous signatory of the Charter 77 human rights declaration, Patočka famously made a great personal sacrifice, suffered the same fate as his hero Socrates, collapsing and dying after a lengthy interrogation by the secret police, at the age of 69.
 It is largely to Patočka that we owe Vaclav Havel’s famous call for ‘Living in Truth’ and the need for both civility and civil society which informed his dissident thought.
 As a philosopher Patočka therefore played an important part in laying the foundations for the non-violent overview of Communism in Czechoslovakia in 1989, the so-called ‘Velvet Revolution’, and for Havel’s unexpected elevation to the Presidency of his country.
 However, Patočka goes beyond dissidence to explore the basis for individual, social and political action in a post-modern polis.
 As such he is more relevant than ever today, when fundamental questions are once again being posed about the essential building blocks of a functioning politics and of the nature of a successful society.

-Along with its other objectives, the Patočka conference is also designed to promote wider awareness of Jan Patočka in advance of the publication of a new Selected Edition of his texts, being published in English for the first time in 2020.
+Along with its other objectives, the Patočka conference was also designed to promote wider awareness of Jan Patočka in advance of the publication of a new Selected Edition of his texts, being published in English for the first time.
 It is intended that this new publication will be suitable for the general reader, and capable of disseminating Patočka’s ideas far more widely in the English-speaking world.
-The Selected Edition is due to be published by Bloomsbury Publishers Limited, one of the UK’s leading academic publishers, in both UK and American editions sometime in 2020.
+The Selected Edition is due to be published by Bloomsbury Publishers Limited, one of the UK’s leading academic publishers, in both UK and American editions, probably sometime in 2021.